 Robotic orthopedic surgery is becoming more accessible and common.
-This article surveys the benefits and challenges of this innovation in 2023 so physicians can use it effectively in their practice.
+We discuss he benefits and challenges of this innovation in 2023.

 Orthopedic surgeons now have robotic arms at their disposal.
 This exciting technology has the potential to give patients a better range of motion, along with quicker recovery after joint replacement surgery and other musculoskeletal system procedures.